jam1401/volumio-lms-plugin/README.md

 # volumio-lms-plugin

-Manage Logitech Media Server in Volumio
+Manage Logitech Media Server in Volumio (Updated to use Lyrion community server) xw

-The button for the webconsole only works in Volumio 2.260 and up.
-Please note that the MyVolumio versions are (by default) 2.260 and up.
+**tested on RPI only**

+The button for the webconsole does not currently work as I cannot figure out how to call the volumio host device

 Installation can be done when PRs into Volumio are accepted.

-Manual installation is possible by (simplified):
+Manual installation is possible:

-1. Downloading the repo;
+1. get the archive `wget https://github.com/jam1401/volumio-lms-plugin/blob/main/lms.zip`
-2. Installing modules (npm i)
-3. volumio plugin install
+2. create directory for plugin `mkdir lms`
+3. unpack the archive `miniunzip lms.zip -d lms`
+4. `cd lms`
+5. Install the plugin `volumio plugin install`